FoldingSpace/enfolding/distance-demo.md

 Create two nodes to get started.
 You are not limited to just two nodes, but for this example, we are using two.
 ![Nodes-triangles](graphics/distance-tutorial/nodes-triangles.png)
 ### Working with the inputs
 Be sure to check "show inputs" so that the edge distances appear.
 All distances are recorded in pixels.
 Type a new distance in the text box, then hit eneter.
 Swap over to the rendering canvas to see your changes in 2D and 3D.
-You can enter new distances and adjust your visualization.
+You can always switch back to edit mode and enter new distances in order to adjust your visualization.
 ### Overview
 Here is a brief overview of the process before we jump into a geographic example.
 ![change-distance](graphics/distance-tutorial/change-distance.gif)